timnboys/Essential_Freeroam/README.md

 1. [Download](https://github.com/FiveM-Scripts/Essential_Freeroam/archive/master.zip)
 2. Extract the folder and rename it to es_freeroam
-3. Place the folder in your resources/[essential] folder.
+3. Place the folder in your resources/[essential] folder
+4. Add - es_freeroam to your AutoStartResources in citmp-server.yml
 4. Restart your server

 ## Contribute